matthieu-bt/business-guide/source/integrations/google.rst

 - Click **Allow** if you agree

-Once the plug-in is installed, please finish the setup to connect your Google Drive with Skribble. **You’ll need Google Drive admin rights for this.**
+Once the plug-in is installed, you’ll have to finish the setup to connect Google Drive with Skribble. **You’ll need Google Drive admin rights for this.**

 - Go to **Google Admin Console**

-- Log in with your **Gmail Admin account**
+- Log in using your **Admin account**

 - Navigate to **Apps**